And Oprah has come out and said, I'm not going to put Palin on here.

 That's why we're here.

-Brief timeout here at the top of the hour, ladies and gentlemen.
+Brief time out here at the top of the hour, ladies and gentlemen.

-Open line Friday will continue after a brief obscene profit break.
+We'll continue after a brief obscene profit break.